Grid classes and partial well order: Grid Classes by Symmetry

-With the result for grid inverse established, we now only need to check the cases where $f$ is a column reverse or column permutation, as row complements and permutations can then be derived by composition of these functions.
-Let us consider first a column permutation, and note (again by composition) that we need only show this is true when the column permutation is a transposition.
-Thus suppose $f$ swaps columns $u$ and $v$.
+Now suppose that $f$ is a column permutation, and note (by composing functions) that we can suppose that $f$ swaps two columns, $u$ and $v$, say.
 It is clear that the images of $\pi(i_j)$ and $\alpha(j)$ under $f$ both lie in the same cell, so it remains to show that $f(\alpha)\leq f(\pi)$ as ungridded permutations.
 This, however, is also straightforward: $f$ simply swaps the segments of $\alpha$ that lie in columns $u$ and $v$, and it does likewise in $\pi$.
-In particular, $f$ swaps the two subsequences of $\pi(i_1)\cdots\pi(i_k)$ lying in columns $u$ and $v$, and this image is a copy of $f(\alpha)$ in $f(\pi)$.
-A similar argument can be applied when $f$ is a column reversal, completing the proof. \end{proof}
+In particular, $f$ swaps the two subsequences of $\pi(i_1)\cdots\pi(i_k)$ lying in columns $u$ and $v$, and this image is a copy of $f(\alpha)$ in $f(\pi)$. \end{proof}

 We next make a simple observation, which allows us to pass between grid containment and normal permutation containment.

 \begin{lemma} Let $\alpha$ and $\pi$ be $\M$-griddable permutations with $\alpha\leq\pi$ as ungridded permutations.
 Then for any $\M$-gridding of $\pi$, there exists an $\M$-gridding of $\alpha$ such that $\alpha\leq_\M\pi$.\end{lemma}